AdobeDocs/workfront.en/help/quicksilver/reports-and-dashboards/reports/custom-view-filter-grouping-samples/grouping-4-level-task-grouping.md

 content-type: reference
 product-area: reporting;projects
 navigation-topic: custom-view-filter-and-grouping-samples
-title: Grouping: 4-level task Grouping for Portfolio Owner, Program Owner, Project Owner, and Project Status
+title: Grouping: 4-level task grouping for Portfolio Owner, Program Owner, Project Owner, and Project Status
 description: This task Grouping provides 4 levels of Grouping.
 In this case, tasks are grouped by Portfolio Owner, Program Owner, Project Owner, and Project Status.
 You can only have up to 3 levels of Grouping using the standard interface.
 To add a fourth level, you must use Text Mode.
 You cannot group reports by more than 4 criteria at the same time.
 ---

-# Grouping: 4-level task Grouping for Portfolio Owner, Program Owner, Project Owner, and Project Status
+# Grouping: 4-level task grouping for Portfolio Owner, Program Owner, Project Owner, and Project Status

 This task Grouping provides 4 levels of Grouping.
 In this case, tasks are grouped by Portfolio Owner, Program Owner, Project Owner, and Project Status.&nbsp;You can only have up to 3 levels of Grouping using the standard interface.
 To add a fourth level, you must use Text Mode.
 You cannot group reports by more than 4 criteria at the same time.